Governance

 Reporting and consultation status

 We consider the number of whistleblowing cases to be one of the indicators of the effectiveness of the whistleblower system, and regard it as appropriate to have a certain number of reported cases.
-The number of reports overseas varies by region, increasing and decreasing over time in general.
-In Japan, the number of reports increased steadily until fiscal 2018.
-Reports decreased beginning in fiscal 2019, partly due to the impact of COVID-19 infections and other factors.
-The number of reports in Japan has been recovering since fiscal 2021.
+The number of reports were down during fiscal 2019 and 2020, due to the impact of COVID-19 pandemic, and saw increase in the following year, to record-high of 106 reports in fiscal 2023.

-The most frequent reports were related to power harassment, followed by labor management.
-These two categories account for about half of all reports.
+The most frequent reports were related to power harassment, followed by possible violation of regulations or rules, and labour management.

 Dealing with Violations